 - The 1946 western film Duel in the Sun (directed by King Vidor), centers on a fictional McCanles family: Senator Jackson McCanles (played by Lionel Barrymore), wife Laura Belle (Lillian Gish), and sons Lewton (Gregory Peck) and Jesse (Joseph Cotten).
 The movie is based on the 1944 novel of the same title by Niven Busch.

 - [Do you know the name of this film?
 Contact us!]
-There is a ca. 1950s to early 1960s film, a precursor of Saving Private Ryan, about three or four brothers named McCandless all ultimately killed in WWII and who had a [fictional] ship named after them.
+There is a ca. 1950s to early 1960s film, a precursor of Saving Private Ryan, about three or four brothers named McCandless all ultimately killed in WWII and who had a ship named after them.
 (The ship is fictional and not to be confused with the real USS McCandless; see above.)
 The story seems to be loosely based on that told in The Fighting Sullivans (1944), based on a true story about brothers of another name.

 - John Wayne played the titular Jacob “Big Jake” McCandles in the 1971 western movie Big Jake (dir.
 George Sherman).
 Maureen O’Hara plays wife Martha, and Patrick Wayne (John’s real-life second son), Christopher Mitchum, and Bobby Vinton play their sons James, Michael, and Jeff, respectively.
-Grandson Little Jake was played by John Wayne’s own son Ethan Wayne.
+Grandson Little Jake was played by John Wayne’s own youngest son Ethan Wayne.

-- Wanda McCandless was a one-off character appearing in an episode [Which one?
-Drop us a line if you know.] of the 1970s–80s TV series M*A*S*H (season 3, episode 13, “Mad Dogs and Servicemen”; originally aired on 10 December 1974).
+- Wanda Nell McCandless was a one-off character appearing in the 1970s–80s TV series M*A*S*H (season 3, episode 13, “Mad Dogs and Servicemen”; originally aired on 10 December 1974).
 She was named for Douglas Montrose McCandless (a son of Bruce McCandless I, see above), acquainted with the daughter of one of the writers of the episode, who apparently needed an interesting name to use.
 [Who played her role?
 Contact us if you know.
 Even IMDb doesn’t have this detail.]

 - Capt.
-Phillips McCandless is the hero of the steamy 1991 romance and Southern historical novel Promise Me Forever by Jannelle Taylor.
+Phillips McCandless is the hero of the steamy 1991 romance and southern American historical novel Promise Me Forever by Jannelle Taylor.